 The Bad Samaritan

-One thing I do want to point out before I delve into into the last half of the commentary is that of Simon’s status as a “magician”.
+One thing I do want to point out before I delve into the last half of the commentary is that of Simon’s status as a “magician”.
 In Simon’s time, he was not known as “Simon Magus”, which the word Magus is a Latin word for Magi.
 The term Magi was originally used by the Greek historian, Herodotus in reference to one of the five social classes of the Medes, an ancient Iranian people who at one time were medicine men or shamans who eventually became Zoroastrian priests.
 This term would become associated with the Greek term for sorcery, “goēteia”, where the Medieval Latin term “Goetia” comes from.
 Many Magi were present in or about Roman courts as they accompanied high ranking officials and governors.
 Therefore, they were socially accepted in Roman society.

 However, their credibility was questioned by some throughout history such as Philo of Alexandria (Jewish philosopher, 20 BC – 50 AD), for example, who said the Magi perverted the magical arts.
 This would echo in the accusations of being a “magician”, which eventually came to be meant as a slanderous allegation appended to anyone, especially to Simon in order to scandalize him as the opposite of Peter.
 He was probably just Simon of Gitta.
 Or Simon the Samaritan.
 The Samaritans were an offshoot sect of Judaism and considered themselves the true inheritors of the Mosaic law.
-So Simon could have considered himself a Jew as a Samaritan, but obviously non-Samaritan Jews would disagree since they were seen as largely schismatics, and other times heretics of the worst kind, much like their Simonian predecessors.
-This is attested in Matthew 10:1-10 (likely redacted from the Gospel of the Hebrews), where the pro-Judiac/anti-Gentile Jesus advises his disciples to avoid “any town of the Samaritans”.
+So Simon could have considered himself a Jew as a Samaritan, but obviously, non-Samaritan Jews would disagree since they were seen as largely schismatics, and other times heretics of the worst kind, much like their Simonian predecessors.
+This is attested in Matthew 10:1-10 (likely redacted from the Gospel of the Hebrews), where the pro-Judaic/anti-Gentile Jesus advises his disciples to avoid “any town of the Samaritans”.
 Likewise, the Samaritans would also reject the Davidic Jews as heretical impostors.

 In the Babylonian Talmud, it explains that Jesus was accused of being a sorcerer by the Talmudic Rabbis.
 In the eyes of them, the practice of sorcery and false prophecy constituted capital crimes worthy of execution, specifically mentioned in Deuteronomy 18: 10-12 and 13: 2-6.
 Sanhedrin 43a tells us: